poppyts25/TrashPet/README.md

   <li>You should enter the venv before installing requirements</li>
   <li>pip install -r requirements.txt</li>
   <li>This system is made using python 3.10.11</li>
-  <li> The maping system does not run on newer versions of python but does work on previous versions</li>
+  <li> The mapping system does not run on newer versions of python but does work on previous versions</li>
+  <li> The mapping system is not compatible with Safari</li>
 </ul>
 <h3> Links:</h3>
 <ul>